KSechkar/pipette_opt/README.md

 The linear programming problem that is currently solved instead of the TSP is given in detail in the 'CapacityAndTSPmethod' document.

 The tsp_reorder program contains the reordering algorithms that can be performed to improve the preformance of tsp_method.
-It has simple and state-space reorderings.
+It has simple and state-space reorderings, explained in the 'Reorderings' document.

 The tsp_lp_solver program implements linear programming solvers needed for the tsp-based methods. tsp_lp_gurobi solves the TSP (for non-capacitated problem).